 Your centerpieces are ready for primetime.

 The best part is you have the vases and sugar molds for future parties now.
-Here are a couple of other variations on the same theme:
+Here are a couple of other rehearsal dinner decorations on the same theme:

 - you can purchase faux flowers instead like these faux hydrangeas and these faux eucalyptus stems

 - you can add these candle inserts to the sugar molds instead that come in tons of different scents here